Tom0603/SoftwareEngineering_Lecture/README.md

 If you find something, you can upload a picture and briefly describe what you found and where.
 All reports are visible to everyone and can be searched at any time.
 A clear search function allows you to quickly discover relevant entries – either by category or keyword.

+To keep the platform organized, Fundus automatically checks new posts for possible duplicates.
+If your submission looks similar to an existing entry from the same room and category, you’ll be shown any matching items before publishing.
+You can then review them and decide whether to cancel or submit your post anyway.

 Once an item has been picked up, the report can be marked accordingly, and it will automatically disappear from the overview.
 Additionally, entries older than two weeks are deleted to keep the platform clean and up-to-date.
 Thanks to a clean, responsive interface, Fundus works smoothly on both laptops and smartphones – ideal whether you're on the go or directly on campus.